espressif/pytest-embedded/docs/usages/expecting.rst

 .. note::

    The pexpect process would only read from the process into the buffer when running expecting functions.
-If you're expecting ``pexpect.EOF`` as the first statement, it would return an empty byte string
+If you're expecting :obj:`pexpect.EOF` as the first statement, it would return an empty byte string

    .. code:: python